 Ståle Kleiberg is a major Norwegian composer with a considerable international reputation.
 His music is widely performed in Norway and abroad, and is mostly commissioned by well-established orchestras, ensembles and performers.
-There are also many published recordings of his music, including eight albums, that have received outstanding international reviews.
+There are also many published recordings of his music, that have received outstanding international reviews.

 Kleiberg’s music is characterised by a highly distinctive form of extended tonality and by meticulous attention to coloristic details.
 This is especially the case in his orchestral works, including his first symphony, The Bell Reef, and his Violin Concerto, issued on the Grammy nominated 2L album Treble and Bass: Concertos by Ståle Kleiberg.